 Free days in Minnesota and Michigan state parks

-On the second weekend of June, everyone is invited to join naturalists for a day of fun.
+On the second weekend of June, everyone is invited for a day of fishing, hiking and trail riding.

 The second weekend in June is a good time to try something new in Minnesota and Michigan.

-On June 8 in 2019, admission to all Minnesota state parks is free to celebrate National Get Outdoors Day.
+On June 12 in 2021, admission to all Minnesota state parks is free.